SonnyZ789123/tsp-evolutionary-algorithm/docs/base6_fix_infinity_representation/doc.md

 - Best individual cycle length: 25821

 Note: increase in time could also be because of the additional calculating for the monitoring.

+**Because of the 50% greedy nearest neighbour initialization, the population is too optimized for that local optimum.
+In tests with many cities (500-1000), the best solution stayed the same or changed very little in the first iteration.
+I thought randomly picking the first city in the greedy method changed it enough but for example [2 3 4 5 1] is the same as [2 3 4 5 1 2].**